Ray0737/M.4_Final_Project/README.md

 # GUI To do list

-Final Project for M.4 AI 07 | Subject: Baic Python Programming
+Final Project for SPSM M.4 AI 07 | Subject: Basic Python Programming